Bone Graft Marlton NJ

 Taken from an area of the patient's body that is not infected or compromised, a bone graft is a small bit of tissue that can then be applied to the problem area.

 Adding bone mass to both the upper and lower jawbones can help alleviate some of the symptoms of tooth decay and gum disease.
-Bone mass is important because a minimal amount of bone mass is needed in many restorative dental procedures.
-If a patient does not have the proper amount, they are not eligible for these surgeries.
+Bone mass is important because a minimal amount of bone mass is needed in many restorative dental procedures, especially dental implant placement.
+If a patient does not have the proper amount of bone mass in the jaw, they are not eligible for these surgeries.

 If a patient does not have a viable graft site, then another donor may be used.
 If this is not an option, a synthetic grafting material may be used which acts like a harvested graft.